-- Limit exposure to avoid sensory overload. - Avoid sensory overload by avoiding crowds or places where there is excessive stimuli. - Plan activities when things are quiet early in the week, early day shopping and errands, shop in smaller stores, eat between regular meal times, etc. - Complete a sensory diary/evaluation of the persons living situation and daily activity. - Look at what the individual is exposed to and reduce or change the stimuli to a more soothing type.
+- Limit exposure to avoid sensory overload such as loud noise/volume or bright lights. - Avoid sensory overload by avoiding crowds or places where there is excessive stimuli. - Plan activities when things are quiet early in the week, early day shopping and errands, shop in smaller stores, eat between regular meal times, etc. - Complete a sensory diary/evaluation of the persons living situation and daily activity. - Look at what the individual is exposed to and reduce or change the stimuli to a more soothing type.